 - Serves 8

-- 2. In a large bowl, combine the turkey, eggs, and barbecue sauce, and mix well with a wooden spoon or rubber spatula.
-Stir in the pepper, onion, mushrooms, salt, and pepper, and mix gently.
+In a large bowl, combine the turkey, eggs, and barbecue sauce, and mix well with a wooden spoon or rubber spatula.
+Stir in the pepper, onion, mushrooms, salt, and pepper and gently mix.
 Slowly add the bread crumbs and mix just until incorporated.
 The turkey meatloaf mixture should be moist and thick, not firm and dry.
-If necessary, add more breadcrumbs a tablespoon at a time.
+If necessary, add a little more bread crumbs a tablespoon at a time.

-- 3. Line an 11-by-4-inch rimmed baking pan or a 9-by-5-inch loaf pan with aluminum foil and slick it with vegetable oil.
-Place the turkey mixture in the pan, creating a smooth oval mound if using the larger pan or just plopping it in if using the loaf pan..
+Line an 11-by-4-inch rimmed baking pan or a 9-by-5-inch loaf pan with aluminum foil and slick it with vegetable oil.
+Place the turkey mixture in the pan, creating a smooth oval mound if using the larger pan or just plopping it in if using the loaf pan.
 Smooth out the top of the turkey meatloaf.

 Bake until the turkey meatloaf is cooked through but not dried out, about 50 minutes.
 If desired, brush the meatloaf with more barbecue sauce during the last 10 minutes or so.